mparno/fenics-web/source/doc/programmers-reference/cpp/mesh/MeshEntityIterator.rst

         Provide a safeguard iterator pointing beyond the end of an iteration process, either iterating over the mesh /or incident entities.
-Added to be bit more like STL iteratoren, since many algorithms rely on a kind of beyond iterator.
+Added to be bit more like STL iterators, since many algorithms rely on a kind of beyond iterator.

     .. cpp:function:: void set_end()